pandosme/pandosme.github.io/docs/_posts/2022-10-04-objectpath.md

 # Prerequisite
 1. Axis camera
 2. [ObjectPath](https://api.aintegration.team/acap/objectpath?source=pages) ACAP
+3. Access to MQTT broker
-3. A system with an MQTT client that consumes the data for some use case
+4. A system with an MQTT client that consumes the data for some use case

 # Validation
 The configuration page displays the 15 most recent detections visually augement over video and in a table.